vim-ctrlspace/vim-ctrlspace/README.md

 #### Symbols

 You can improve your UTF8 characters if necessary.
 Some graphic glyphs might not fit well to one another.
 If you feel plugin symbols look awful, don't hesitate to adjust symbols or their spacing.
-For example, I use MacVim and Inconsolata font, therefore I use the following adjustment:
+For example, I use MacVim with Inconsolata font, therefore I use the following adjustment:

+    if has("gui_running")
-    let g:CtrlSpaceSymbols = { "NTM": " ⁺" }
+        let g:CtrlSpaceSymbols = { "File": "◯", "NTM": " ⁺" }
+    endif

+It might look weird in your setup, but with default font renderer in MacVim and Incosolata font at my favorite size it actually looks quite well.
+It's impossible to provide universal settings that would look good at any machine, therefore the fine tuning is left up to you.

-You can find more about this option in the plugin help:
+You can find more about this tuning option in the plugin help:

     :help g:CtrlSpaceSymbols